 Join the French Club for conversation nights, film nights, and cultural activities this semester.

 If you'd like more information about the French Club and its activities, send your questions by e-mail to the coordinator, Alisha Reaves.

 French Conversation Table

 Almost every week, students of all levels, faculty and staff are welcome to attend French Table.
-All residents of the Bloomington community are invited to meet in this relaxed setting to speak French.
+All are invited to meet in this relaxed setting to speak French.
 Refreshments provided.
-All meetings will be held in Ballantine 004 (February 4 meeting in BH 321) at 5pm, and the dates for Spring 2014 are January 28; February 4 (in BH 321), 18, 25; March 11, 25; April 8, 15, 22.

 Several times a semester, the French Club shows a film by a francophone director.
-These films are subtitled in English and are free to the public.
-The films are shown in Woodburn 101 at 7pm and include:
+These films are subtitled in English and are free and open to all.